-The Blue Quill Angler’s Sage Fly Fishing School for Intermediate Anglers is a condensed two-day course in the science and art of fly fishing.
-BQA Schools Director and Federation of Fly Fishers Master Certified Casting Instructor, Dan Wright
+The Rocky Mountain Fly Fishing School for Intermediate Anglers is a two-day immersion into the science and art of fly fishing.
+Pat Dorsey

-, a nationally known fly fisher and author, teach this comprehensive course.
-The two professionals bring several decades of guiding and teaching experience to our students which drastically cut the learning curve.
+, a nationally known fly fisher and author, teachs this comprehensive course, bringing several decades of guiding and teaching experience to our students which drastically cut the learning curve.

 The curriculum of this Level 201 school